 For Cases 1 and 2, council contacts the property owner by direct mail.

-For Case 3, the property owner can contact an E1 Certifier – council or private – for a pool safety inspection.
+For Case 3, the property owner can contact an E1 private or council certifier for a pool safety inspection.

 Really, council wants to be reassured the risk of the non-compliant pool, spa and barriers are being managed, and who is managing the risk of the non-compliant pool, spa and barrier through the sale of property – whether it’s the seller or purchaser.
 If your pool, spa and barriers are not compliant, by law, 6 weeks after your first inspection, council must be notified.

 As a result of the Council Pool Safety Inspection Program, pool safety has become much more of an issue – not just to the property owner, but to their tenants (if leasing) and the community.
-And with so many pools to inspect, E1 certifiers – both council and private – have quite the job ahead of them.
+And with so many pools to inspect, E1 certifiers – both private and council – have quite the job ahead of them.

 Got A Letter From Council?
 Here’s What Happens Next